cterdam/cterdam.github.io/README.md

 To install plugins: `bundle`

-To locally test the website: `bundle exec jekyll serve`
+To locally test the website: `make test`